 Clothing collected will consist of a variety of qualities.
 Some clothes could be re-sold; however, other items will only be good enough to provide energy recovery and everything in between.
 It is important to have routes agreed beforehand to ensure the right treatments take place and the facilities are operating under ethical practices to meet your business’s obligations and policies.

 Once a takeback scheme is ready to launch, the remaining thing to consider is how the business will keep on top of it once it’s up and running.
 How will the business know what’s been collected and where the clothing has gone?
 Is the scheme working?

 Investing in a tracking system will provide transparency on how a scheme is performing, as well as legitimacy when reporting the scheme’s progress.
 Valpak’s Waste Tracker service has been designed to answer these questions.
-We will link with your recyclers to collect information on clothing collected from distribution centres, validate the information provided and upload it to an online platform that allows users to see progress via a reporting dashboard.
-The information can be used to report progress internally and provides users with the confidence to share it publicly, as they will know if has been reviewed by a third party.
+It will link with recyclers to collect information on clothing collected from distribution centres, validate the information provided and upload it to an online platform that allows users to see progress via a reporting dashboard.
+The information can be used to report progress internally and provides users with confidence to share it publicly, as they will know if has been reviewed by a third party.

 If you would like further information on our Waste Trackers services and how we help you to manage your takeback scheme, please call 03450 682 572 or email me at firstname.lastname@example.org

 Alternatively, we are hosting an “All About Insight” interactive launch event on 2 May 2019, where we will demo our Waste Tracker portal.
 Visit our event page for to book your place.